rbgrouleff/coolie/README.md

 1. Add `gem 'coolie'` to your Gemfile and run `bundle`
 2. Subclass `Coolie::Job` and implement the `perform` method
-3. Instantiate the `Coolie::Master`, giving it an instance of your job
+3. Instantiate the `Coolie::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need
+4.
+   a.
+Send the `start` message to the master, if the `options` hash was
+     provided.
+This starts a run loop which monitors workers and restarts them if they encounters uncaught exceptions
+   b.
+Otherwise send the `start_worker` message to the master as many
-4. Send the `Coolie::Master#start_worker` as many times as the number of workers needed
+     times as the number of workers needed.
+This doesn't start any run loop, and there is no monitoring of workers.

 If you need to stop workers, you can do it one at the time by sending the `stop_worker` message to the master or stop them all by sending the